emmercm/www/src/blog/_postgres-audit-triggers.md

 ## Usage

 Let's add some jobs and then modify them.
-Inserting one row
+Inserting one row at a time:

 ```shell
 postgres=# INSERT INTO crons (schedule, config)